tito-arch/BABC-2/content/posts/tesla-s-rumoured-new-model-pi-smartphone-designed-to-work-on-mars.md

 Tesla is known to make solar panels to harness solar energy no wonder pi phones come with a small solar panel that you can connect if you don't have electricity near you.
 We also know Tesla has been the leading

-Manufacturer of electric batteries, the same experts who built this technology are the same ones who built the model pi battery.
-Making one watch movies, watch videos on the internet, and play games comfortably without having to worry about your battery.
+Manufacturer of electric batteries, the same experts who built this technology are the same ones who built the model pi battery. enabling one to watch movies, watch videos on the internet, and play games comfortably without having to worry about your battery.

 ![](/uploads/6lqzlc344nae7exfqd7yfdvmsa.webp)

-By looking at the camera you will notice something is missing!
+By looking at the back you will notice something is missing!
 Yes, the fingerprint, unlike other phones' model pi fingerprint, will now be located on the screen itself, and you can barely notice it. yeah, it performs just fine like other physical fingerprints just better this time.

 ## What will model pi do that other phones can't?

-Well, thanks to the new chip that Tesla has put you will be able to know my crypto using just your phone. and not just the crypto we know as 'Mars coin' which will be made specifically for Mars citizens.
+Well, thanks to the new chip that Tesla has put you will be able to now my crypto using just your phone. and not just the crypto we know as 'Mars coin' which will be made specifically for Mars citizens.

 Using the model pi you can use it to store crypto or even transact other business which in the long run means you have your bank or atm with you.
 The reason I said this phone is going to revolutionize the world and how we